 (2) Component services or activities that may include tenant counseling; helping individuals and families to identify and correct substandard housing conditions on behalf of individuals and families who are unable to protect their own interest; and assisting individuals and families to understand leases, secure utilities, make moving arrangements and minor renovations.

-(AA) "Independent and transitional living services" means:
+(CC) "Independent and transitional living services" means:

 (1) Services and activities designed to help older youth in foster care or homeless youth make transition to independent living, or to help adults make the transition from an institution or from homelessness, to independent living.